khaors/geocompr/main.md

 In short, the presented analysis is far from perfect.
 Nevertheless, it should have given you a first impression and understanding of how to obtain, and deal with spatial data in R within a geomarketing context.

-Finally, we have to point out that the presented analysis would be mereley the first step of finding suitable locations.
+Finally, we have to point out that the presented analysis would be merely the first step of finding suitable locations.
 So far we have identified areas, 1 by 1 km in size, potentially suitable for a bike shop in accordance with our survey.
 We could continue the analysis as follows: